 “It’s clear to see that Fresenius Medical Care cares for its patients and people like they’re family,” Rawcliffe said.

-When Hurricane Maria struck Puerto Rico, and our Disaster Response Team grappled with the complicated logistics of our recovery efforts, Russell’s past and his present came together in a way he couldn’t have anticipated when he started a career in the corporate world.
-Russell is a current member of the Georgia Army National Guard, as well as a pilot with experience conducting air cargo missions.
+When Hurricane Maria struck Puerto Rico in September of 2017, and our Disaster Response Team grappled with the complicated logistics of our recovery efforts, Rawcliffe’s past and his present came together in a way he couldn’t have anticipated when he started a career in the corporate world.
+Rawcliffe currently serves as a Chief Warrant Officer for the Georgia Army National Guard, as well as a pilot with experience conducting air cargo missions.
 He’s also fluent in Spanish and holds master’s degrees in management and accounting, along with some “uniquely specialized skills.”

-“I have aviation and logistical experience and this recovery effort in Puerto Rico is being accomplished by flying supplies to the island because boats take too long,” Rawcliffe said.
+“I have aviation and logistical experience and the recovery effort in Puerto Rico was accomplished by flying supplies to the island because boats take too long,” Rawcliffe said.

-Rawcliffe served in the initial wave of strategic support, first at the staging area at Miami International Airport and then as an Incident Commander assisting Luis Emanuelli, Regional Vice President for Puerto Rico.
+Rawcliffe served in the initial wave of strategic support, first at the staging area at Miami International Airport and then as an Incident Commander assisting Luis Emanuelli, Regional Vice President for Fresenius Kidney Care in Puerto Rico.

 Rawcliffe said he is just one of many colleagues who volunteered to help in Puerto Rico.